We have introduced additional precautions at Calvary Mater Newcastle to protect our patients, staff and the community from COVID-19.

 Visitors might also notice some other changes within the hospital.

-Some seating is available along the main public corridor, although this too has been limited to assist with social distancing.
+Some seating is available along the main public corridor and on the terrace, but please be mindful of social distancing.

 The Mary Potter Chapel remains open and all are welcome.